{{flagHref}}

 Platinum: Element Properties And Uses

-Platinum (Pt) is a dense, corrosion‐resistant, silvery‐white metal used in jewellery, catalysts and medical devices.
-It is durable and malleable and is employed in industrial applications and for investment purposes.
+Platinum (Pt) is a dense, corrosion-resistant, silvery-white metal used in jewellery, catalytic converters, and medical devices.
+It is highly durable, malleable, and valued for its industrial and investment applications.

 Introduction to the Element

-Platinum exhibits several chemical properties that render it indispensable for many chemical processes.
-The metal is notably inert and is therefore employed as a catalyst in chemical reactions.
-It maintains its form and does not readily combine with other elements, even under conditions in which other metals oxidise.
+Platinum has a number of chemical properties that make it an essential element in many chemical reactions.
+This element is highly inert, and this is why it is often used as a catalyst in chemical reactions.
+It retains its shape and does not readily combine with other elements, even in conditions that are likely to cause other metals to oxidise.

 Property